AlexSergey/rockpack/README.md

 - *How to set up an efficient build system with support for many formats and Typescript we need*
 - *Which linter's rules should be on the project for comfortable work*
 - *How to set up Jest that it works with Babel or Typescript*
-- *How to make server-side rendering to work with exists solutions - Redux, Apollo and other*
+- *How to make server-side rendering to work with existing solutions - Redux, Apollo and other*
 - *How to set up Webpack for server-side rendering and get production ready artifact and cool dev server*

 Every time we spend weeks on these routine tasks.